syanpriyajot/challenge1/README.md

+# CURRENCY-ANALYST

+# Development
+Angular app is run using the command ng serve.
+It will navigate to http://localhost:4201 .
+Any changes to the frontend code base will automatically reload the app.

+API written in Spring-Boot is hosted at http://localhost:8080

 # Introduction
 This test contains challenges for both frontend and backend speciality.
 You may choose to focus on whichever areas best demonstrate your expertise and experience.